Gå til sidens indhold

 The information in the disqualification register is not publicly available.

-The bankruptcy court may disclose information from the register to a liquidator or restructuring administrator when the bankruptcy court assesses that it is necessary for the liquidator’s or the restructuring administrator’s task performance.
+The bankruptcy court may disclose information from the register to a liquidator or restructuring administrator if the bankruptcy court finds it necessary for the liquidator’s or the restructuring administrator’s task performance.

 Guidance to the defendant on disqualification